 Participants in the UEA Policy Ambassador program are trained in the legislative process, provided opportunities to engage with their legislators and invited share their experiences with other UEA members.
 Below are recent posts from the educators selected as UEA Policy Ambassadors.
 Read more about 2022 Policy Ambassadors and view all posts.

 Teachers’ voices are critical to the policymaking process.
 Whether you are a casual observer or a diehard political junkie, the Utah Education Association wants to keep members informed on education issues.
 There are plenty of opportunities to stay informed and for your voice to be heard.
 UEA communications during the Utah Legislative session typically has the following main elements:

 Read daily updates from the UEA Legislative Team, follow the progress of education-related bills and view comprehensive legislative resources at UEA Under the Dome.
 This site is updated regularly with news and links to relevant information.
 The UEA President and other members of the UEA Legislative Team also provide regular updates on activities and their commentary on happenings during the session.

-Join the UEA Legislative Team for a UEA Capitol Insights Zoom briefing each Thursday at 4:30 p.m. during the legislative session.
-You’ll hear the latest updates on important education issues and have the chance to ask questions of the UEA lobby team.
-Pre-registration is required…click here to sign up (register once and you can use the link to join each week).
+The UEA Legislative Team conducts a UEA Capitol Insights Zoom briefing each week during the legislative session.
+You’ll hear the latest updates on important education issues and have the chance to ask questions of the UEA Legislative Team.
+The final 2022 briefing was held on February 24.

 Live Video Updates